• Share this on:

 • Search for importing wholesalers in the member lists of the national spice associations in Europe.
 Go to the member section of the European Spice Association (ESA) for an overview of associations.

-• Agents who look for buyers on your behalf are particularly interesting if you lack capacity in sales.
+• Agents who look for buyers on your behalf are particularly interested if you lack capacity in sales.
 However, once you have established a trade relationship through an agent, you cannot pursue a direct relationship with the buyer anymore.
-The sales network of the agent is protected by law.
+The agent's sales network is protected by law.

 3. What competition do you face on the European cardamom market?

-The cardamom market is consolidated around two main supplying countries, Guatemala and India.
-It is difficult for small and medium-sized companies, for example those exporting a few containers per year, to compete in this market.
-This is also the case because Guatemala has established itself as a price-competitive supplier of high volumes – an aspect that also affects suppliers from India, the original source of cardamom.
-See Figure 2 to understand the map of main suppliers of cardamom to Europe, including developing countries and intra-European suppliers.
+The cardamom market is dominated by two main suppliers: Guatemala and India.
+Small and medium-sized exporters that ship only a few containers annually struggle to compete.
+Guatemala has become a supplier of large volumes at competitive prices, affecting even India, the original source of cardamom.
+Figure 6 shows the main suppliers of cardamom to Europe, including developing countries and intra-European re-exporting countries.

-Smaller exporters will generally find more opportunities in the niche markets where volumes are smaller, such as in high-quality and/or organic and fair trade spices.
+Smaller exporters generally find more opportunities in niche markets, where volumes are smaller, such as for high-quality and/or organic and fair-trade spices.
 In these niches, the focus lies more on unique flavour aspects, story-telling and sustainability.

-New entrants to the market will face competition from already-successful cardamom exporters from one of the two main supplying countries.
-Also, established suppliers will already have long-term relationships with buyers.
-Entering the market as a newcomer requires you to have extensive knowledge of your product assortment, stable quality and volumes, and good communication skills to start building your own new relationships with buyers.
+New entrants to the market will face competition from already successful cardamom exporters from one of the two main supplying countries.
+Established suppliers will also already have long-term relationships with buyers.
+Entering the market as a newcomer requires extensive knowledge of your product assortment, stable quality and volumes, and good communication skills to start building your own new relationships with buyers.

 At the same time, many European companies aim to diversify their sources in order to mitigate risks of supply problems in one production country.
 This can open up opportunities for suppliers from other origins.